Yann39/self-hosted/README.md

 By default, there is no system installed on the Banana Pi.
-We have to install a system either on the **MicroSD** card or on the **eMMC** storage. eMMC storage offers better performance but is limited to **16Gb**, it should be enough for our needs though.
+We have to install a system either on the **MicroSD** card or on the **eMMC** storage.
+The eMMC storage offers better performance but is limited to **16Gb**, it should be enough for our needs though.

 I will describe below the procedures to install a system on the MicroSD card and on the eMMC storage.